Simla Convention: McMahon's proposals

 The sixth session on 7 April went by with no apparent progress.
 On 27 March, Chen had been warned that, if he was unable to work towards a settlement based on the map, then McMahon would have to withdraw the map and make alternative proposals.
-At the 7 April meeting, Chen had proposed a certain 'five-point proposal' communicated by Beijing which made promises about how China would administer the territory it claimed, but no change in the territory itself.
+At 7 April meeting, Chen proposed a certain 'five-point proposal' communicated by Beijing, which made promises about how China would administer the territory it claimed, but without any change to the claim itself.
 The proposal found no favour with the other participants.
 At the end of the meeting, McMahon told Chen that he intended to call the next session on 14 April in order to withdraw the current draft.
 Chen begged for more time.

 Eventually the seventh session was called on 22 April.
 In the interim, Chen had won some concessions.
 The border zone including the towns of Atuntse and Tachienlu had been conceded to China as was the lake of Kokonor.
 (See Map 1.)
 Nevertheless, on 22 April, Chen had again presented five new 'demands', which found no favour with the other participants.
 Lonchen also withheld consent as Derge and Nyarong were placed in Inner Tibet.
 At this point, McMahon made a show of withdrawing the entire draft convention, which made the other participants rethink their position.
 Chen begged for time to consult his governrment.

-After an adjournment of five days, the draft convention, along with the map, was initialled by all three participants on 27 April 1914.
-Evidently, Chen initialled the draft convention reluctantly, after having been assured that initialling it did not amount to final acceptance.
+After an adjournment of five days, the conference reconvened on 27 April 1914 when the draft convention, along with the map, was initialled by all three participants.
+It was not a straightforward affair.
+The Chinese government's message to Chen said that the draft convention was acceptable except for the Article IX, which dealt with the boundary between 'Inner Tibet' and 'Outer Tibet'.
+So he was not authorised to sign the convention and he left the meeting chamber.
+In his absence, McMahon and Lonchen Shatra appended their initials to the draft convention.
+After he learnt what transpired in the meeting, Chen agreed to initial the draft convention reluctantly, having received assurance that initialling it did not amount to final acceptance.

-April–July 1914
+April–June 1914

-During the period of April–July, prior to the final signature, Britain held discussions with Russia on the draft convention.
+During the period of April–June, prior to the final meeting, Britain held discussions with Russia on the draft convention.
 It was obliged to do so by the Anglo-Russian Convention of 1907, as the two Great Powers had agreed to leave Tibet as a neutral zone, free of their interference.